-The OTBID will include all lodging businesses with eight (8) fifty (50) or more rooms, existing and in the future, available for public occupancy within the boundaries of the City of Oakland.
-Lodging businesses fitting this description that come in to existence after the OTBID's formation will be subject to the assessment.
+The OTBID 2018 will include all lodging businesses, with fifty (50) or more rooms existing and in the future, available for public occupancy within the boundaries of Oakland.
+This is the same as the OTBID 2015.

-As used herein the term "lodging business" means any public or private space or structure for living therein, including but not limited to any: inn, hostelry, tourist home or house, motel rooming house, mobile home or other living place, offering the right to use such space for sleeping or overnight accommodations wherein the owner or operator thereof, for compensation, furnishes such right of occupancy to any transient.
+As used herein, lodging business means: any public or private space or structure for living therein, including but not limited to any: inn, hostelry, tourist home or house, motel rooming house, mobile home or other living place, offering the right to use such space for sleeping or overnight accommodations wherein the owner or operator thereof, for compensation, furnishes such right of occupancy to any transient.

-The boundary, as shown in the map below is superseded by a map amended on July 21, 2015 which appears in Appendix 3 and currently includes seventy-one (71) twenty-nine (29) lodging businesses.
-A complete listing of lodging businesses within the proposed OTBID can be found in Appendix 2.
+The boundary, as shown in the map below, currently includes thirty (30) lodging businesses.
+A listing of lodging businesses within the OTBID 2018 can be found in Appendix 2.
 A map showing current business locations can be found in Appendix 3.

-V. BUDGET AND SERVICES
+V. SERVICES